itbellix/baton-robotic-rehab/README.md

 ## Requirements
 In order to run `BATON` you will need:
 - an OpenSimAD Conda environment to run the biomechanics-aware optimizations.
-This can be set up following the instructions at https://github.com/antoinefalisse/opensimAD
+This can be set up following the instructions at https://github.com/antoinefalisse/opensimAD;
+- a ROS distribution (we tested our code with [ROS Noetic](http://wiki.ros.org/noetic));
 - a working version of our `iiwa-ros` repository, implementing the impedance controller for the KUKA LBR iiwa collaborative robotic arm that we used in our experiments.
 Please refer to https://gitlab.tudelft.nl/kuka-iiwa-7-cor-lab/iiwa_ros for obtaining and building it correctly.
 Note that this repository has quite a few dependency, so make sure to follow the [instalation instructions](https://gitlab.tudelft.nl/kuka-iiwa-7-cor-lab/iiwa_ros/-/blob/main/README.md).

 ## Structure